Quick Steps for Learning to Develop a Provider

 Whether the provider supports showing friends or activities as displayed on the social network.

-When to refresh friends or activities information on the People Pane.
+When to refresh friends or activities information on the Contact Card or People Pane.

 The information is typically passed from the provider to the OSC, in the form of XML strings as output parameters of interface methods.
 Both the OSC and an OSC provider comply with the OSC provider XML schema.
 Therefore, in the course of implementing the interfaces, you need a good understanding of how the XML schema allows you to specify information as listed above.
 The following resources explain how to specify XML for provider capabilities, friends, and activities: